CharleneMcKeown/DevOps-and-Containers/README.md

-# This lab is going through a complete re-write as of April 2019.
+# This lab is going through a complete re-write as of June 2019.
 Use at your peril :)

 # Get Ready for DevOps and Containers